mwdossantos/portfolio/docs/week-18.md

 During one of the classes of this week I had a call with Paul, and discussed the matter with him.
 I was really struggling with the fact that the longer I would wait the less time I would have for programming the website, and the lower the chance would be to successfully finish this minor.

 That's why Paul helped me come up with a solution.
-I sent the team a message that I am too happy with the fact that communication is being let down, and that we will need to have the hi-fi design finalized by the end of this week.
+I sent the team a message that I am not too happy with the fact that communication is being let down, and that we will need to have the hi-fi design finalized by the end of this week.
 If that wasn't the case, then I would continue without Bo and make sure we get the minor finished.

 Luckily, after that message, we got a response.
 I won't go into personal details but this step of communication towards Bo helped her open up about what's not going well.
 Eventually though, she really pulled through and managed to finish the hi-fi design for the home page today (friday!).